Welcome to myhrtoolkit’s HR software for SMEs!

 You, or your manager, are able to add a record of the training you have undertaken.
 Add the dates, and the record, and any other information you wish to, and hit submit!

-A more comprehensive guide to training can be found here.
+A more comprehensive overview of training can be found Users' guide to Training.

 If you have a disciplinary record, it will either be a formal verbal warning, a written warning, or a final written warning.